How to Start Exercising and Stick to It

 Set yourself up for success

-- Schedule it.
-You don’t go to important meetings and appointments spontaneously, you schedule them.
+Schedule it.
+You don’t attend meetings and appointments spontaneously, you schedule them.
 If you’re having trouble fitting exercise into your schedule, consider it an important appointment with yourself and mark it on your daily agenda.

 Tips for making exercise more enjoyable